-If you want to study science in Australia, many courses and degrees are available in different science disciplines.
-These include marine biology, chemistry, physics and nanotechnology.
+If you're interested in studying science in Australia, there are many options in different areas like marine biology, chemistry, physics, and nanotechnology.

 Three Qualification Levels